 The Dona Gracia Museum in the Dona Gracia Hotel:

-Admission: Admission is 20 nis per person.
+Directions: Enter “Dona Gracia” into Waze and click on “Hotel Casa Dona Gracia.”
+The address of the hotel is 16-22 HaPrakhim St. Parking is on the street.
 The museum is open from 10.00 a.m. to 6.00 p.m.
 The phone number of the hotel is 04 671 7176.
+There is an admission charge.
 Tours are available, including in English, but this needs to be booked in advance.
-The price of this is 45 nis for an adult and 30 nis for a child from 6 to 18 years.
 The phone number to arrange this is 04 672-8900.
-This is their website.
+This is the website of the museum.

 The present Etz Chaim Abulafia Synagogue dates from 1950, although its origins are much earlier from the 1740s.